 Step 4 - Remove the Additional Units

 Remove additional receivers by locating them throughout your home, and repeating the process described in Steps 2 and 3.
 If the entire system is hardwired, make sure that electricity is not flowing to each location before beginning work.
-Restore power at each location following completion of wire capping.
+If the breaker was not dedicated, restore power following completion of the project.